Compliant Data Exchange technology

 Compliance with European Data Governance Act and the future Data Act

-Europe is at the forefront of data regulations, and demonstrates once again its leadership position with the DGA and the future DA.
-These initiatives will also set reference for the rest of the world as GDPR did.
+Europe is at the forefront of data regulations, and demonstrates once again its leadership position with the Data Governance Act (DGA) and the future Data Act (DA).
+These regulations will also set reference for the rest of the world as GDPR did.

 • The European Data Governance Act, entering in application in all EU countries on September 24, 2023, aims at facilitating access to data and accelerating data exchange across organizations by establishing trust between data exchange ecosystems participants.